panzerdp/dmitripavlutin.com/content/posts/145-remove-property/index.md

 After applying the destructuring and rest syntax, `restObject` is going to contain the same properties as `object`, only without the removed property.

-For example, let's remove the property `position` from `employee1` object:
+For example, let's remove the property `position` from `employee` object:

 ```javascript{6}
 const employee = {